The British Aerobatics Code of Conduct

 The prime consideration at aerobatic contests shall always be safety.
 Once safety has been established, sportsmanship, good manners and camaraderie should at all times prevail.
 Discipline of competing pilots and other members shall be the responsibility of the Contest Director nominated by the British Aerobatics.
 This code is complementary to the General Rules for the Conduct of Aerobatic Contests.

 Prior to the issue of contest briefing papers, the Head of Contest Organisation (HCO) shall establish close liaison with appropriate persons at the host airfield to ensure local requirements are included in published material.

 Copies of contest briefing papers should always be sent to the host airfield at the time of general circulation.

-To ensure clear, unambiguous communication, a single point of contact shall be established between the BAeA and the host airfield.
-Initially this shall be the HCO for the BAeA; during the two weeks leading to the contest this shall be the Contest Director.
+To ensure clear, unambiguous communication, a single point of contact shall be established between the British Aerobatics and the host airfield.
+Initially this shall be the HCO; during the two weeks leading to the contest this shall be the Contest Director.

 The Contest Director will agree special operational procedures with the responsible authority at the host airfield to ensure that local flying may continue with as little disruption as is compatible with achieving a valid contest result.